tmtsoftware/esw/docs/src/main/technical/testing-philosophy.md

 ```

 Here, the Akka client for the Sequence Component is mocked, and it’s shown that when the
-`unloadScript` method in **SequenceComponentUtil** is called, it calls the unloadScript method in
+`unloadScript` method in **SequenceComponentUtil** is called, it calls the `unloadScript` method in
 the Akka client.
-Note that this method always returns Ok.
-If it didn’t, the failure modes of this
+Note that this method always returns **Ok**.
+If it didn’t, the failure modes of
-call would also need to be tested, using mocks, and it must be verified the proper error response is
+this call would also need to be tested, using mocks, and it must be verified the proper error
-returned.
+response is returned.

 ### Additional Testing

 This leads us to discuss additional testing.
 It is important that all code paths are tested at at
 least one layer.
 The best place to test this is at the lowest level they occur.
 Let’s go back at
-take a look at SequenceUtil.
+take a look at **SequenceUtil**.

 It uses the Location Service to find a reference to the Sequencer.
 There are two ways this operation
 can fail.
 If the Sequence is not registered, it can be assumed to not be running, and this is